NetApp-openstack-dev/openstack-docs/source/cinder/configuration/ontap_configuration/section_storage_networking_considerations.rst

 =================================

-1. Ensure there is segmented network connectivity between the hypervisor nodes and the Data LIF interfaces from Data ONTAP.
+1. Ensure there is segmented network connectivity between the hypervisor nodes and the Data LIF interfaces from ONTAP.

 2. When NFS is used as the storage protocol with Cinder, the node running the ``cinder-volume`` process will attempt to mount the NFS